 Inhalation of Cannabis

-There are many different types of vaporizers, which use a variety of cannabis forms such as the bud of the plant, an oil or wax/resin (also called shatter).
+There are many different types of vaporizers that use different cannabis forms, such as the bud of the plant, and an oil or wax/resin (also called shatter).
 These may be used by adding them to the vaporizer or may come in pre-filled cartridges that fit in the vaporizer.

 Taking Cannabis by Mouth

-There are a number of ways to take cannabis by mouth such as tinctures, capsules, oils, and edibles.
+There are a few ways to take cannabis by mouth, such as tinctures, capsules, oils, and edibles.

-Tinctures are liquids that are mainly used sublingually, meaning it is placed under the tongue and allowed to sit for about 30 seconds.
-This allows it to be quickly absorbed and can start working in 15-30 minutes.
+- Tinctures are liquids that are mainly used sublingually, meaning it is placed under the tongue to sit for about 30 seconds.
+This lets it be quickly absorbed and can start working in 15-30 minutes.
 Sublingual cannabis tends to last about 2-4 hours in the body.
 A tincture can also be swallowed directly or placed in a liquid beverage, though this takes longer to work (30-90 minutes).

 Using Topical Cannabis

-Another “topical” method is known as transdermal.
+Another “topical” method is known as transdermal, such as through a patch placed on your skin.
 These compounds are absorbed into your bloodstream.
 THC is absorbed, so there is a risk of psychoactive effects.
 These are available as either THC alone or a balanced formula containing both THC and CBD.

 How does cannabis from a dispensary differ from recreational marijuana?

-What about all the CBD products I see in the mall/grocery store/etc?
+What about the CBD products I see in the mall/grocery store/etc.?

 When purchasing CBD oil from a cannabis dispensary, you will need to look at the THC content.
-The staff in a shop can help you determine how much THC is best for your needs.
-However, remember that every person’s body will react differently and it may take a little experimenting before you find the best product for your needs.
+The staff in a shop can help you find how much THC is best for your needs.
+However, remember that every person’s body is different and it may take a little experimenting before you find the best product for your needs.

 CBD and THC oils generally come in 3 types:

-- Full-spectrum – this contains all the compounds found in the source product, such as THC, CBD, terpenes and other cannabinoids.
+- Full-spectrum– Has all the compounds found in the source product, such as THC, CBD, terpenes, and other cannabinoids.

-- Broad-spectrum – contains many of the compounds from the source plant, but THC is removed.
+- Broad-spectrum– Has many of the compounds from the source plant, but THC is removed.

-- CBD isolate – contains only CBD with all other compounds removed.
+- CBD isolate– Has only CBD with all other compounds removed.

 How can I access cannabis?

-The first step is to visit a provider registered with your state who is able to recommend or certify you for medical cannabis use.
-In some states, this must be a doctor (MD or DO), while other states allow nurse practitioners (NPs) and physician’s assistants (PAs).
+The first step is to visit a provider registered with your state who can recommend or certify you for medical cannabis use.
+In some states, this must be a doctor (MD or DO), while nurse practitioners (NPs) and physician’s assistants (PAs) can do so in other states.
 You can learn more about finding a provider in the links at the end of this article.
-Since marijuana is federally illegal, they cannot write a prescription as you are used to with other medications.
+Since marijuana is federally illegal at this time, they cannot write a prescription as they do with other medications.
 Instead, the provider recommends marijuana for your situation and may provide some guidance as to the type that might benefit you most.
 For instance, a person with breathing problems may be advised to not use vaporized cannabis.
 You will then need to follow your state’s process for obtaining your card.